CatalogueOfLife/portal/articles/data/download.md

 ---

 ## The COL Checklist version {{site.metadata.current.version}}
-You can download the current version of the COL Checklist here:
+You can download the current version of the entire COL Checklist here:
  - [ColDP Archive](https://download.catalogueoflife.org/col/monthly/{{site.metadata.current.issued}}_coldp.zip)
  - [Darwin Core Archive](https://download.catalogueoflife.org/col/monthly/{{site.metadata.current.issued}}_dwca.zip)
  - [ACEF Archive](https://download.catalogueoflife.org/col/monthly/{{site.metadata.current.issued}}_acef.zip)
  - [TextTree](https://download.catalogueoflife.org/col/monthly/{{site.metadata.current.issued}}_texttree.zip)

+Please read the [information on the available formats](/about/colusage#data-formats) if you are unlcear which one to use.

 For versions from previous months, please visit the [COL downloads site](https://download.catalogueoflife.org/col/monthly/).

+COL ChecklistBank also offers [partial downloads](http://data.catalogueoflife.org/dataset/{{site.metadata.current.key}}/download) if you are only interested in a certain group of the checklist.
+Please note that this requires a free [GBIF user account](https://www.gbif.org/).

 ## Historical versions of the COL Checklist